jacobdensford/jacobdensford.com/fell/creating-a-character.md

 You may roll your skill die whenever you perform a test using your skills.

-You may learn a number of skills equal to the highest number on your INT ability die.
+Later, you may learn a total number of skills equal to the highest number on your INT ability die.
 When you gain an undefined skill, roll on the skill table to determine which one.

 d8|Skill
 :--|--: